The Kentucky Fried Movie: Critical response

-At the time, Variety described the film as having "excellent production values and some genuine wit" but also noted that film was juvenile and tasteless.
+At the time, Variety described the film as having "excellent production values and some genuine wit" but also noted that the film was juvenile and tasteless.
 Lawrence Van Gelder of The New York Times wrote, "Lots of people will probably like The Kentucky Fried Movie, just as they like Kentucky Fried Chicken and McDonald's hamburgers.
 But popularity is still no reason for deifying mediocrity."
 Gene Siskel of the Chicago Tribune gave the film two stars out of four and wrote that the best moments were "one-joke gags; its writers can't sustain their humor for longer pieces.
 So, what you're left with is a half-dozen decent gags, one overlong karate flick, and a few shots of bare breasts thrown in to titillate teenage boys."
 Gary Arnold of The Washington Post called it "a diverting hit-and-miss satirical anthology."
 Kevin Thomas of the Los Angeles Times wrote, "As is inevitable in such undertakings there are some sophomoric moments, but on the whole 'Kentucky Fried Movie' is, amazingly enough, almost continually funny in its ribald way."

 Writing three decades later in 2008, Ian Nathan of Empire magazine calls the film "occasionally funny"... "in a scattershot and puerile way", and he concludes the film is "smart and satirical, but very dated".
 J. C. Maçek III of PopMatters wrote, "The Kentucky Fried Movie is, however, profane, experimental, violent, silly, hilarious, and occasionally quite sexually explicit (all of which surely helped its success over the years)."

 The film ranks number 87 on Bravo's 100 Funniest Movies list.